ferasn/notes2/XPath notes.md

 1- select document node (top-most level)
 /

-2- select element nodes (in this case would return one node that is the opening element of the XML document) /*
+2- select element nodes (in this case would return the root element of XML document) /*

-3- select attribute nodes (in this case it would not return any node, because document node cannot have child attributes) /@*
+3- select attribute nodes (in this case it would not return any node, because document node cannot have attributes as children)
+/@*

 4- select all nodes except attribute nodes (child nodes of the document node.
-Could contain: the XML declaration, text node representing new line, the top-level element)
+Could contain: the XML declaration, text node representing new line, the root element)
 /node()